Science of Reading Professional Learning

 The state is providing funding for the following staff members to participate in LETRS® professional learning:

-- Lead teachers working with children in the NC Pre-K program and onsite administrator (including NC Pre-K in child care and Head Start settings)
+- Lead teachers working with children in the North Carolina pre-K program and onsite administrator (including North Carolina pre-K in child care and Head Start settings)

 During the April 2021 legislative session, North Carolina legislators passed an act to modify the implementation of the Read to Achieve legislation to attain statewide reading proficiency by the third grade.
 SESSION LAW 2021-8 SENATE BILL 387 identifies educators as pivotal in the role of reading instruction and requires every pre-K–5 teacher to be highly equipped with the knowledge and skills to apply the science of reading.
 This legislation prioritizes the need for systemic and explicit reading instruction in the early grades and reinforcement of these practices in the higher grades.
 It also reiterates the need to provide additional support and offer intervention techniques for struggling students.